Treblinka uprising: Camp resistance

 In early 1943, conditions arose that allowed for the organization of a resistance movement within the camp.
 First, the reduction in the number of executions significantly decreased the turnover among the "working Jews".
 Second, fewer transports were arriving at Treblinka, raising fears among the prisoners that the camp might soon be liquidated and that they themselves would be murdered.
-The Jews also received fragments of information about German defeats at Stalingrad and on other fronts, leading them to conclude that the Germans would seek to eliminate witnesses to the genocide.
+The Jews also received fragments of information about German defeats at Battle of Stalingrad and on other fronts, leading them to conclude that the Germans would seek to eliminate witnesses to the genocide.
 While there had been some chances of escaping the camp in its early months, by the fall of 1942, the Germans had significantly tightened security measures, causing escapes to nearly cease by the beginning of the following year.
 The restriction of individual escape opportunities, combined with the fear of a mass extermination of all prisoners, led the Arbeitsjuden to begin contemplating an armed uprising and collective escape.